Build Marketing Around Sales, Not the Other Way Around

 • Someone who can translate sales conversations into messaging and assets

-• A setup that moves fast and doesn’t create chaos
+• A setup that moves fast without creating chaos

-This is not the time to build a 10-person marketing team.
+This is not the time to build a ten-person marketing team.
 It’s the time to get sharp.

 Your lean system is not static.
 It should grow with you.
-As traction builds, then you layer:
+As traction builds, you layer in:

 • Stronger brand